dsrg-uoft/LangBench/README.md

 Generally, only the cpp, java, and go versions require any building.
 Simply doing `pushd <benchmark>/<language> && make && popd` will work. i.e. `pushd sort/cpp && make && popd`

+Unfortunately, the Makefiles are rather inflexible currently likely requiring you to edit them.
+They expect a fairly rigid file structure and the environment variable `LANGBENCH` to be defined.
+`LANGBENCH` should be the location of this repository, and inside it you can store the various runtimes under `./runtimes`.

 Exceptions are listed below.